GMouaad/system-requirements-example/docs/requirements/05-security-architecture.md

 **Data at Rest**

 - AES-256 encryption for all database storage
-- Transparent Data Encryption (TDE) enabled on Azure SQL databases
+- Database-level encryption enabled on PostgreSQL with transparent encryption
-- Azure Key Vault for encryption key management with automatic rotation
+- HashiCorp Vault for encryption key management with automatic rotation
 - Field-level encryption for highly sensitive data (PII, financial information)

 **Data in Transit**

 - TLS 1.3 minimum for all external communications
-- mTLS (mutual TLS) for internal service-to-service communication
+- mTLS (mutual TLS) for internal service-to-service communication via service mesh
-- Certificate management through Azure Key Vault
+- Certificate management through cert-manager and HashiCorp Vault
 - Perfect Forward Secrecy (PFS) for all encrypted communications

 **Key Management**